Kaplas80/SakunaTools/README.md

 ## Credits
 * Thanks to Pleonex for [Yarhl](https://scenegate.github.io/Yarhl/).
-* Thanks to Megaflan for the NHTEX compression.
+* Thanks to Megaflan for finding the NHTEX compression.
 * Swizzle algorithm taken from KillzXGaming's [Switch-Toolbox](https://github.com/KillzXGaming/Switch-Toolbox).